bioconductor-source/fenr/README.md

 bp_terms <- prepare_for_enrichment(bp$terms, bp$mapping, exmpl_all, feature_name = "gene_symbol")
 ```

 `bp_terms` is a data structure containing all the mappings in quickly accessible form.
-From this point on, `bm_term` can be used to do multiple functional enrichments on various gene selections.
+From this point on, `bm_terms` can be used to do multiple functional enrichments on various gene selections.
 For example, if `exmpl_all` is a vector with all background gene symbols and `exmpl_sel` is a vector with genes of interest (both attached to the package), functional enrichment can be found using

 ```
 enr <- functional_enrichment(exmpl_all, exmpl_sel, bp_terms)